Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

-\textbf{Vector Reward Function.} As mentioned in Section~\ref{sebsebsec: requirements_objective_functions}, we focus on two key safety and functional requirements.
-Correspondingly, we define the objective functions \textit{TTC} and \textit{RC}, where lower values indicate a higher degree or possibility of requirement violations.
-However, in \method, higher rewards motivate the EQL agent to continue behaviors that generate those rewards to optimize objectives.
-Therefore, to increase the likelihood of the AV violating the requirements for testing, we define the corresponding reward functions as follows:
+\textbf{Action Space.} We define each action as the configuration of an NPC vehicle’s driving behavior in the environment, to continuously simulate each NPC vehicle's driving process consistent with real-world behavior.
+As described in Section~\ref{subsubsec: parameters}, each NPC vehicle has 6 possible driving behaviors.
+Therefore, the action space consists of $6 \times 2 = 12$ possible actions, where each action corresponds to one potential driving behavior of a specific NPC vehicle.

-We consider all requirements equally important, so we use a normalization function $nor()$ to scale both $Reward_{TTC}$ and $Reward_{RC}$ within the range [0, 1], ensuring fairness.
-Based on our pilot study, we observed that most TTC values fall between 0 and 20, with some exceeding 20.
-To better capture variations in smaller TTC values, we apply a logarithmic function to scale the data, enhancing its utility.
-Besides, if a collision occurs, we set $Reward_{TTC}$, which measures AV safety, to the maximum value of 1, emphasizing the significance of collisions in the test.
-Additionally, to prevent the generated scenario from causing the AV to remain stationary, leading to an invalid test, we set $Reward_{RC}$ to 0 when RC remains consistently 0.
-Accordingly, the vector reward function of \method is defined as $\mathbf{R} = [Reward_{TTC}, Reward_{RC}]$, guiding the EQL agent in selecting appropriate actions to generate critical scenarios.
+\textbf{Vector Reward Function.} As mentioned in Section~\ref{subsubsec: requirements_objective_functions}, we focus on five key safety and functional requirements.
+Accordingly, the objective functions \dis, \ttc, \rc, \jerk, and \sd are defined to quantify their respective violation degrees or probabilities, where either lower or higher values may indicate more severe requirement violations depending on the specific metric.
+However, in \morl, higher rewards motivate the EQL agent to reproduce behaviors that yield those rewards.
+To drive the agent toward behaviors that are more likely to violate the requirements during testing, we therefore define the corresponding reward functions according to Equation~\ref{eq:reward_function}, ensuring that larger reward values consistently represent higher violation degrees.